GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     \theta = \eta_a/\eta_m, \quad S = \sinh (k_r T_a), \quad S = \cosh (k_r T_a).

-For case (4), the viscoelastic response function is instead
+For case (4), the viscoelastic response function (only available for an inviscid substratum) is instead

 .. math::

     \Phi_{ve}(\mathbf{k},t) = 1 - \left [ 1 - \Phi_e(\mathbf{k}) \right ] \exp \left \{ - \frac{t }{t_m \Phi_e(\mathbf{k})} \right \},

-where :math:`t_m` is the Maxwell relaxation time.
+where :math:`t_m` is the *Maxwell relaxation time*.

 In the limit :math:`t \rightarrow \infty, \tau \rightarrow 0` and we approach the purely elastic solution